 You may notice that your contact prescription looks different than your prescriptions for glasses.
 If you're entirely new to receiving prescriptions and you're planning to correct your vision with contacts, the text on the slip of paper may look like a foreign language.

-Understanding the abbreviations and numbers may seem complex, but once you know how to read a prescription, you should be able to decipher any contacts prescription that comes your way.
+Understanding the abbreviations and numbers in your contact prescription may seem complex.
+Once you know how to read a prescription, you should be able to decipher any contact lens prescription that comes your way.

-Contact prescriptions contain additional numbers and abbreviations that don’t appear in eyeglass prescriptions, including "BC," for "base curvature."
+Contact lens prescriptions contain extra abbreviations and numbers that don’t appear on eyeglass prescriptions.
+Luckily, our doctors are here to help make them easy to decipher.
+One of these new abbreviations is "BC," meaning "base curvature."
 This refers to the way that your cornea curves.
 It's necessary to include this detail because the shape of your contact lens needs to correspond to the shape of your cornea to ensure a good fit.

 When you receive a prescription for contacts, your eye doctor should explain why they're prescribing a certain type of contact.
 For example, you may have an astigmatism that needs to be corrected.
 Or you may have a more complex prescription because you need contacts to help you see both near and far (multifocal lenses).
 Clarkson Eyecare provides several specialty contact lenses to help those with different eye conditions.